How Art Directors and Copywriters Can Cut Film Production Costs Without Killing the Concept

 Using what the client already has is a powerful way to stretch the budget.
 It saves money, saves time, and makes the whole production easier for everyone.

-Why the Mona Lisa Proves Constraints Make Better Concepts
+Why (the Mona Lisa Proves) Constraints Make Better Concepts And Saves Money

-The Mona Lisa is a tiny painting (77 cm × 53 cm / 30 in × 21 in) that leaves a big impression.
+The Mona Lisa is a tiny painting (77 cm × 53 cm ) that leaves a big impression.
 In the same way, small concepts can feel big - if you use your space wisely.

 One of my favorite tricks for lowering the budget and making the final film better is to purposefully make the idea smaller, limit the space of the story, and then do something great within that space.

-When I got the agency treatment for this project, the script had lots of scenes and most importantly, new actors with new ideas in each scene.
+When I got the agency treatment for this project, the script had lots of scenes and locations, with new actors in each scene and a voice-over.

-At first, I had to simplify everything to stay within the budget.
-But that also helped me find a clearer story that was easier to tell.
-So, I used my “Mona Lisa” approach: I shrunk the story down to just two actors, playing a couple traveling and arguing through time.
+The treatment was great, but we had to simplify, to stay within the budget - which also helped us find a clearer story that was easier to tell.
+So, I used the “Mona Lisa” approach: I shrunk the story down to just two actors, traveling and arguing through time, and removed the voice-over.